gem5/gem5-resources/src/asmtest/README.md

 threads wait and wake up in certain cases.
 This test set also checks functional behaviors of threads after a wait/wakeup operation.

+5. Bit-manipulation ISA tests (`isa/rv32ub`, `isa/rv64ub`)

+This is a instructions test sets of Zba, Zbb, Zbc and Zbs extensions.
+They are bit-manipulations of registers.

 How to compile this test suite
 ------------------------------